tinkerhub/TinkerHub-Learning-Paths/content/express.md

 ---
 title: Express.js
 date: 2021-08-04T05:16:58+05:30
-draft: false
+category: framework
 image: images/ExpressJS.jpg.png
+tags:
+  - backend
+  - javascript
+  - node js
+authors:
+  - JeffinGBenny
 mainpage: false
-category: "framework"
-tags: ["backend", "javascript","node js"]
-authors: ["JeffinGBenny"]
+draft: false
 ---
 Express.js, or simply Express, is a back end web application framework for Node.js, released as free and open-source software under the MIT License.
 It is designed for building web applications and APIs.
 It has been called the standard server framework for Node.js.
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 Many popular frameworks are based on Express.

 ## PREREQUISITES 🧳

 Basic Knowledge in Html, javaScript and   node.js.
 Before learning Express.js, you should also be  familiar with how client-servers work

 ## TOPICS TO LEARN 📖

 1. Request and response
 2. Basic routing